Gabriel Moreno Player Props: Diamondbacks vs. Marlins

-The Arizona Diamondbacks and Gabriel Moreno, who went 2-for-3 last time out, take on Trevor Rogers and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.
+The Arizona Diamondbacks and Gabriel Moreno, who went 0-for-3 with an RBI last time out, take on Braxton Garrett and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3) against the Brewers.
+In his previous game he had a hitless showing (0-for-3 with an RBI) against the Marlins.

 Gabriel Moreno Game Info & Props vs. the Marlins